SpokenLayer's storytellers are a critical part of our platform. As a storyteller, you'll help bring great publications to life in voice.

 We are seeking great storytellers who are interested in leveraging their narration and audio production skills.
 SpokenLayer is an ideal part-time gig for audio journalists, podcasters, and performers who want to carve a space for themselves in the Voice-first ecosystem, or those who simply want to be paid to consume and transform great content.
 No bots, no TTS, no terrible prosody here: human stories deserve human voices.

-If you'd like to audition for the SpokenLayer Cloud Studio, please record 3-5 minutes of one of the following pieces, in the environment and with the equipment you typically use to record and deliver audio.
+Applicants to the SpokenLayer Cloud Studio must be able to record, edit, and deliver professional-quality audio.
+If you'd like to audition, please record one of the following pieces, in the environment and with the equipment you typically use to record and deliver audio.
 Start your audition by saying your name.
 Once your audio is ready, fill in the brief form, and upload the final edited file.
 That’s it!

 Thoughts & Tips

 At SpokenLayer, we’re looking for talented storytellers who can deliver a great listener experience.
 Here are a few tips to consider when prepping your audition for us:

 - Everyone deserves to have their name pronounced correctly!
 Please look up any words or names you personally find unfamiliar so you’re confident when you record.

 - Think podcaster, not broadcaster.
 Imagine you’re speaking to an audience of one—think of someone you like to chat with, and deliver your audition to them.